ovito.pipeline

 DataCollection

-, i.e. the master copy of the data loaded from the input file (at frame 0).
+managed by the file source, which stores a master copy of the data loaded from the input file (only the most recently loaded trajectory frame).Caution

 - load(location, **params)